firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/brake-maintenance-and-upgrades.md

 ### When to Consider Dual-Caliper Systems
 - Dual-caliper or dual-rotor configurations make sense for racing builds where consistent braking at 100+ km/h justifies the added weight and complexity, but commuter riders below 70 km/h see diminishing returns from the upgrade.[^dual-caliper-when]
 - Matthew's regen-assisted braking setup suggests that well-tuned regenerative braking can supplement or even replace hydraulic brakes for routine speed control, reserving mechanical brakes for emergencies and final stops.[^regen-braking]
+- Don’t run highway speeds on a single rear brake—Shlomozero’s Zero 10X is still on a lone Nutt four-piston with regen, and the crew keeps pushing riders toward Magura or Saint-class dual setups before continuing 100 km/h pulls.【F:data/vesc_help_group/text_slices/input_part009.txt†L21214-L21232】

 ## Tire Inflation & Bead Seating
 - Haku's Xiaomi inflator couldn't seat 21×3 tires even with a ratchet strap, reinforcing that serious tubed slick installs demand higher-flow compressors (≥150 PSI, 2+ CFM) or shop assistance to pop beads properly.[^tire-inflation]
+- Ratchet straps or belts cinched around 11–12″ tubeless tires let portable pumps pop beads once the carcass is preloaded—ideal when you need a trail-side seating trick without a shop compressor.【F:data/vesc_help_group/text_slices/input_part009.txt†L6281-L6333】
+- Installing solid tires goes faster if you heat the tire (boiling water or a microwave for ~10–15 minutes), brace the hub on the floor, lever with two irons, then finish with soapy water so the bead seats evenly.【F:data/vesc_help_group/text_slices/input_part009.txt†L8387-L8398】
 - **Compressor requirements for large tires:**
   - Minimum 150 PSI working pressure for 21×3 and larger tires
   - 2+ CFM flow rate to seat beads quickly before air leaks past unseated tire